The Mystery of Ode to Billy Joe

 Facts we can deduce from the song:

-4) the family of the speaker is largely oblivious to the relationship she had with Billy Joe, and for some reason she has no interest in bringing it up.
+4) The family of the narrator is largely oblivious to the closeness of the relationship she had with Billy Joe, and for some reason she has no interest in bringing it up.

 Unresolved questions from the song: